 Costs and Taxes

 When an inshore trust doesn’t suit your needs, perhaps what you need is to move offshore.
-The common perception about offshore trusts, that it is only for multi millionaires and big corporations, is wrong.
-It is also suitable for medium to small scale businesses and individuals.
+The common perception about offshore trusts, that it’s only for multimillionaires and big corporations, is wrong.
+It’s also suitable for medium to small scale businesses and individuals.

 How Important Is It?

 Employing the services of a trust company in managing your finances can help save you a lot of time and effort.
 Apart from being able to offer a variety of services to their resident individuals in one centralised location, it also eradicates the need for clients to coordinate with people like brokers, planners, attorneys, and tax advisers regarding the status of their accounts.

 In this setting, you as the client need only speak to a single person in terms of handling all your funds, making the process a bit less stressful and a lot easier on your end.